Financial Literacy: The Life Skill Schools Don't Teach

 Real Estate

-For 99% of beginners, picking stocks is risky.
-Mutual Funds allow you to pool money with millions of others.
+For 99% of us, picking individual stocks is risky gambling.
+Mutual Funds let you pool money with millions of others to invest safely.

-- Index Funds (Passive): These simply copy a market index (like Nifty 50).
-They have very low fees and usually beat active funds over the long term.
+• Index Funds (Passive): These just copy a market list (like Nifty 50).
+Low fees, less headache, and usually give good returns over time.

-- SIP (Systematic Investment Plan): This is not a product, but a method.
-You invest a fixed amount (e.g., ₹2,000) every month.
-It automates discipline and averages out market ups and downs.
+• SIP (Systematic Investment Plan): This isn't a product, it's a habit.
+You invest a fixed amount (e.g., ₹2,000) every month automatically.
+It brings discipline to your life.

 Part 6: Retirement & Tax Planning

-You might think, "I'm 25, why worry about age 60?"
-Because retirement is the most expensive financial goal you will ever have.
-You can get a loan for a house, a car, or education.
-You cannot get a loan for retirement.
-The cost of delay is massive:
+You might think, "I'm only 25, why worry about age 60?"
+Because retirement is the costliest goal of your life.
+You can get a loan for a house or car, but no bank will give you a loan for retirement.
+The cost of delaying is huge:

 Start at 25: Invest ₹5k/month @ 12% ➜ Age 60 Corpus: ₹3.2 Crores